ppsimonta/tunne-app-backend/readme.md

 ## Tunne-app backend
-Node back-end for use with the Tunne-app frontend
+Node back-end for use with the [Tunne-app frontend](https://github.com/ppsimonta/tunne-app-frontend).

 ## Installation